-- Course number and title in which the work was submitted
+Course number and title in which the work was submitted

-- Written Statement that includes a description of the project, and which addresses fundamental needs of human shelter and features creative solutions for improving living environments (1 page, approximately 300 words).
-If any aspect of collaborative work is submitted by an individual, the authorship of such work should be clearly identified and distinguished from that of the applicant, unless all collaborators are making a joint submission.
-Projects performed as independent studies outside the GSD or as part of a professional commission will not be eligible.
+	- Written Statement that includes a description of the project, and which

+	addresses fundamental needs of human shelter and features creative solutions for

+	improving living environments (1 page, approximately 300 words).
+If any aspect

+	of collaborative work is submitted by an individual, the authorship of such work

+	should be clearly identified and distinguished from that of the applicant,

+	unless all collaborators are making a joint submission.
+Projects performed as

+	independent studies outside the GSD or as part of a professional commission will

+	not be eligible.

-Questions may be submitted to Caroline Newton in the Office of the Dean.
+	Questions may be submitted to Suneeta Gill in Academic Affairs.